CoboGlobal/cobo-waas2-python-sdk/docs/AddressBooksApi.md

 # **get_address_book_by_id**
 > AddressBook get_address_book_by_id(entry_id)

-Get Address Book entry
+Get address book information

-This operation retrieves the detailed information about a specified Address Book entry (record).
+This operation retrieves the detailed information about a specified address book.

 ### Example